thomas-compagnoni/iOthello/README.md

 <p>&nbsp;</p>

 - We need to choose between 5 possible moves.
 They represent the first level of our tree.
 But we need to go deeper.
-- How will be the board if we play move 5?
+- How will the board present itself if we play move 5?

 <p>&nbsp;</p>
 <p align="center">